Tritype® Archetypes

 Tritype® Path of Unfoldment

 The Tritype® Path of Unfoldment is a structured journey within the Tristar diagram, starting with the 369 Tritype® at its core and extending outward in a systematic pattern.
-This pattern progresses from the most common Tritype® combinations to the least common ones, thereby creating the 27 distinct Tritype® Archetypes.
+This pattern progresses from the most common Tritype® combinations to the least common ones, creating 27 distinct Tritype® Archetypes.

 The Tristar map mirrors the three triads of the Enneagram, placing each Tritype® within the corresponding triad to which it belongs.
-The 369 Tritype® holds a central position and consists of the three primary numbers found in the Enneagram (3, 6, 9), forming a 3x3 system that aligns with the spiritual Law of 9.
+The 369 Tritype® holds a central position and consists of the three primary numbers in the Enneagram (3, 6, 9), forming a 3x3 system that aligns with the spiritual Law of 9.
 This Tritype® is recognized for its universality and adaptability due to its more direct connection to all 9 types by way of its wing types in the center in which it resides in the Enneagram system.

 The 369 Tritype® harmoniously interlocks with the two hexad (1428571) Tritypes®—the 147 and the 258.
 Together, these triads encompass all nine Enneagram numbers (1, 2, 3, 4, 5, 6, 7, 8, 9).
 Remarkably, when you sum these numbers (1+2+3+4+5+6+7+8+9), you get a total of 45.
 Reducing this sum to a single digit (4+5) results in 9, thereby concluding this process within the context of the 9-fold system.

 The 369 Tritype® consists of the three primary types at its core, followed by the inclusion of two primary types along with one hexad type.
 As the path of unfoldment continues towards the outer center of the Tristar, it transitions to combinations comprising one primary type with two hexad types.
-Finally, the journey culminates with Tritypes®, which is composed entirely of three hexad types situated at the outermost edges of the Tristar.
+Finally, the journey culminates with Tritypes®, which are composed entirely of three hexad types situated at the outermost edges of the Tristar.
 This intricate structure provides a comprehensive understanding of the interplay between different Tritype® combinations and their evolving relationships as they radiate outward from the core.

 Think of the 369 Tritype®, which is made up of the three primary types, as the “generalist.”
 This is the most common and adaptable Tritype® because it has access to all nine Enneagram types via its wings.
 So, it is not by chance that the 369 Tritype® identifies with all nine types to some degree at first.
 This is because 369 Tritype® sees other points of view faster than the other Tritypes®, which is one of the reasons why it takes longer for them to accurately confirm their lead type.